Section A: The UCL Medical School Application Process

 This translates as an individual who is keen and passionate to learn about the intricate science behind clinical medicine while maintaining a human approach (i.e. they treat their patient more than just a biological system!).
 They are curious and strive to remain up-to-date in all medical knowledge that may benefit their patients.

-2. What elements of your application does UCLMS value most?
+2. What elements of your medical school application does UCL value most?

 UCLMS has a very holistic approach to assessing candidates.
 It utilises both applicant's achieved and predicted grades, BMAT score and all other available information on their personal statement and UCAS application to make an informed and balanced decision.
 This is used to select around 25% of applicants for interview.
 At the interview stage, the assessment of candidates is no longer academic.
 The aim is to find out more about you and identify whether you're the right 'fit' for Medicine.
 Just over 35% of interviewed candidates are given a place at UCL medical school and this is based only on their interview performance (not grades, BMAT or any other aspect of the application).
 You are effectively treated as 'equals' once you reach the interview stage.